-When light enters a Mak telescope, it will pass through a corrector lens (known as meniscus corrector) found at the front of telescope, hit the concaved primary mirror and reflect onto a smaller convex secondary mirror, pass through the hole in the middle of the primary mirror into an eyepiece or camera if your planning on taking some photos.
+When light enters a Mak telescope, it will pass through a corrector lens (known as a meniscus corrector) found at the front of the telescope, hit the concaved primary mirror, reflect onto a smaller convex secondary mirror, pass through the hole in the middle of the primary mirror and into an eyepiece (or camera).

-This means that the light tends to be folded in Maks resulting a focal length much longer than what a refractor or reflector telescope can provide whilst also being smaller in frame.
+This means that the reflected light will be folded in Maks resulting in a focal length much longer than what a refractor or a reflector telescope of the same size would produce.

 In general Maks tend to produce focal lengths 5 – 7 times larger than other telescopes at the same size and dimensions.
 This is mostly due to the convex design of the secondary mirror which is found right at the front of the tube.

-The convex secondary lens, simply put, manages to magnify the focal length so instead of being 2 times the length as the light is only folded once in the process, the lens magnifies the length multiple times over.
+The convex secondary lens, simply put, manages to magnify the focal length so instead of being only 2 times the as the light is folded once in the process, the lens magnifies the length multiple times over.

 What Is A Schmidt-Cassegrain Telescope?

-SCT telescopes are the more commonly used compound based telescopes whilst also being more expensive, which is mostly due to these systems being lighter when fully formed and much better for other telescopic activities such as astrophotography.
+SCT telescopes are the more commonly used compound based telescopes whilst also being more expensive.
+As to why, it’s mostly due to these systems being lighter when fully formed and much better for other telescopic activities such as astrophotography.

 The light passes through the corrector plate, hits the concave primary mirror, which then reflects off the convex secondary mirror and into the hole in between the primary, which in turn is either captured by an eyepiece or camera.

-The focal length within a SCT is also longer due to the convex secondary mirror effectively magnifying the size, which tends to be roughly 5 times longer than the size of the tube but, the length is also generally smaller than what Maks of smaller size can produce.
+The focal length within a SCT is also longer due to the convex secondary mirror effectively magnifying the size, which tends to be roughly 5 times longer than the size of the tube.
+Even though that is very long, the focal length of An SCT is also generally smaller than what Maks at the same size can produce.